Mandatory Signage Requirement

 - Licensed ferment on premise facilities.

-To download the warning sign, please click on one of the links below and set your printer options for landscape mode:
+To download the mandatory warning sign in English or French, please click on one of the links below and set your printer options for landscape mode:

 If you have questions about your obligation under the Liquor Licence Act, please contact the Alcohol and Gaming Commission of Ontario at 416-326-8700 or toll free at 1-800-522-2876.